Kaimahi Whare Pūtea

 Andy: Well Lucian, I’m not sure you could do that straight away, but after a few weeks of training, you’d certainly get there!

-There are no specific education requirements to become a bank worker.
-However, customer service experience is essential.
+There are no specific requirements to become a bank worker.
+However, sales or customer service experience is essential.

-Bank workers usually attend an intensive training course run by their bank when they are first employed.
+New bank workers usually get intensive training from their bank when they start.

 To become a bank manager you need to have experience as a bank worker or in a non-bank management role.